 Mother Frances Hospital-Tyler receives JCAHO full accreditation.
 A total of 55,580 patients have been admitted since the hospital’s opening in 1937.
-The hospital adds new departments and services including a pharmacy, psychiatry and improved diagnostic and treatment services.
+The hospital adds new departments, services and improved diagnostic and treatment services.

 1,376 children in Smith County receive their first Salk vaccine polio shots.